 Health checks can be used to both assess the state and liveness of a node but also as readiness probes by deployment automation and orchestration tools, including during upgrades.

-There is a series of health checks that can be performed, starting with the most basic and very rarely producing false positives, to increasingly more comprehensive, intrusive, and opinionated that have a higher probability of false positives.
+There are a series of health checks that can be performed, starting with the most basic and very rarely producing false positives, to increasingly more comprehensive, intrusive, and opinionated that have a higher probability of false positives.
 In other words, the more comprehensive a health check is, the less conclusive the result will be.

 Health checks can verify the state of an individual node (node health checks), or the entire cluster (cluster health checks).